What are M&A Filings?

-The target’s board must file their recommendation (in a schedule 14D-9) in response to the tender offer within 10 days.
-In a hostile takeover attempt, the target will recommend against the tender offer.
-Here is Human Genome’s 14D-9 recommending against the tender offer.
+The target’s board must file their recommendation (in a hostile takeover attempt, the target will recommend against the tender offer.
+Here is Human Genome’s 14D-9 recommending against the tender offer.) in response to the tender offer within 10 days.
+In a

 When new shares are issued as part of a merger or exchange offer, a registration statement (S-4) will be filed by the acquirer, requesting that the acquirer’s own shareholders approve the issuance of shares.
 Sometimes, a registration statement will also include the target merger proxy and will be filed as a joint proxy statement/prospectus.
 The S-4 usually contains the same detailed information as the merger proxy.
 Like the merger proxy, it is usually filed several weeks after the transaction is announced.